Auto-scaling Approaches for Microservice Applications: A Survey and Taxonomy: State-of-the-Art in Auto-scaling for Microservice Applications

 \subsection{Article Selection Methodology}

-In this section, we outline our methodology for identifying relevant literature.
-We conducted a comprehensive search across leading academic databases, including the ACM Digital Library, IEEE Xplore, Springer, Elsevier, Usenix, ScienceDirect, Wiley Interscience, and Google Scholar.
-Our search criteria focused on titles and abstracts, using keywords such as auto-scaling, microservice, serverless, elastic-scaling, dynamic scaling, efficient scheduling, proactive scaling, resource management, and resource-efficient.
-Due to the volume of irrelevant articles in initial search results, we implemented secondary filtering and reviewed articles based on relevance.
-Finally, we selected articles indexed by SCI and EI for quality control in our paper.
+In this section, we describe our methodology for identifying relevant literature on microservice auto-scaling.
+We performed a comprehensive search across leading academic databases, including ACM Digital Library, IEEE Xplore, Springer, Elsevier, Usenix, ScienceDirect, Wiley Interscience, and Google Scholar.
+Search queries targeted titles and abstracts using keywords such as auto-scaling, microservice, serverless, elastic scaling, dynamic scaling, efficient scheduling, proactive scaling, resource management, and resource efficiency.

-In total, 47 research articles were curated focusing on microservices auto-scaling technologies.
-These articles are sourced from 24 conference papers and 23 journal articles.
-Each selected work represents key contributions evaluated based on criteria such as reliability of application frameworks, precise depiction of practical scaling situations, strong availability in intricate cloud settings, innovativeness and efficiency of scaling techniques, flexibility in hybrid cloud environments.
+Given the large number of initial search results, many of which were only tangentially related, we applied secondary screening based on relevance, focusing on studies that specifically addressed auto-scaling challenges, strategies, or evaluation in microservice environments.
+To ensure the quality and reliability of the selected literature, only SCI- and EI-indexed publications were included.
+This approach guarantees that the survey reflects well-established, peer-reviewed research while minimizing bias from less rigorous or anecdotal studies.

+Through this process, we curated 50 research articles (24 conference papers and 26 journal articles), all directly addressing microservice auto-scaling.
+Each work was assessed based on the relevance and rigor of its methodology, the practicality of scaling, performance in complex microservice deployments, as well as novelty and effectiveness of scaling techniques.
+This selection process ensures the survey focuses on the most impactful and credible contributions in the field.